Spiral sunspot on Feb 19, 1982

 SOLAR ACTIVITY

-Today observatories like Sacramento, KPNO, Pic-du-Midi or satellites like SOHO or Ulysses ensures a permanent monitoring of the Sun activity in all wavelengths of the spectrum.
+Today observatories like Sacramento, KPNO, Pic-du-Midi, Swedich Solar Telescope (SST), Dutch Open Telescope or satellites like SOHO, SDO, TRACE or Ulysses ensures a permanent monitoring of the Sun activity in all wavelengths of the spectrum.
 Others, experts in radioastronomy or elementary physics monitor its radioelectrical emissions.

 Event/mm2

-But what happened in 1982 suggests that amateurs can still produce scientific results.
-For the first time in the history of telescope, we observed a spiral sunspots group that nobody could explain as you can see at left.
+But what happened on February 19, 1982 suggests that amateurs can still produce scientific results.
+That day, for the first time in the history of telescope, we observed a spiral sunspots group that nobody could explain as you can see at left.

 To complete these studies, the French association Les Observateurs-Associés du Pic-du-Midi (OA) are working hand in hand with solar astronomers to ensure a continous monitoring of the sun corona using the HACO coronograph installed at Pic-du-Midi in French Pyrénées.
 This is a real opportunity for an amateur to pratice both his/her hobby and do a true long run scientific study of our star.

-Now, if you have the opportunity to use an interferential filter of a short half-bandwidth (0.4 - 0.7Å) and you have time left for monitoring the Sun activity in hydrogen-alpha light, then you can contribute to some scientific tasks as for example warn dedicated dispatch centers when you see large prominences or chromospheric flares in order to forecast auroral activities and future electrical perturbations on Earth.
-Another task consists to survey the Sun in H-alpha light and make correlations with magnetograms to forecast disturbances in the solar magnetic field and potential Coronal Mass Ejection (CME).
-At last you could discover a sismic event as did SOHO or sungrazers comets.
+Now, if you have the opportunity to use an interferential filter of a short half-bandwidth (0.4 - 0.7Å) filter and you have time left for monitoring the Sun activity in hydrogen-alpha light, then you can contribute to some scientific tasks.

 FRENCH PAGES